iPlantCollaborativeOpenSource/irods_connection_counter/README.md

 20150616 08

-Depending on the -l or -m options described above.
+Depending on the time formatting options described above.